-Fentanyl Citrate Injection contains fentanyl, a substance with a high potential for abuse similar to other opioids including hydrocodor hydromorphone, methadone, morphine, oxycodone, oxymorphone, and tapentadol.
-Fentanyl Citrate Injection can be abused and is subject to misuse, addiction, and criminal diversion [see Warnings and Precautions (5.1)]
+Fentanyl Citrate Injection contains fentanyl, a substance with a high potential for abuse similar to other opioids including hydrocodone phone, methadone, morphine, oxycodone, oxymorp and tapentadol.
+Fentanyl Citrate Injection can be abused and is ect to misuse, addiction, and criminal diversion [see Warnings and Precautions (5.1)]

-Prescription drug abuse is the intentional non-therapeutic use of a prescription drug, even once, for its rewarding psychological or physiological effects Drug addiction is a cluster of behavioral, cognitive, and physiological
+Prescription drug abuse is the intentional non-therapeutic use of a prescription drug, even once, for its rewarding psychological or physiological effects.